 In 2002 and 2003, she conducted research on the effects of a prototype acoustic tag on the growth, survival, and behavior of juvenile Chinook salmon.
 Results from this research contributed to the development of the acoustic tag for use in fish.

 From 2000 to 2011, she was the NWFSC safety representative for Manchester Research Station.

-Debbie's research involves conducting the activities pertaining to the intensive culture of these ESA-listed sockeye salmon, overseeing feed rationing, PIT tagging, spawning and spawning matrix, and data collection.
-Data accumulated over the course of this project is being assimilated into various publications on sockeye salmon culture and broodstock management.
+Debbie's research involves conducting the activities pertaining to the culture of these ESA-listed Sockeye Salmon, overseeing feed rationing, PIT tagging, spawning, and data collection.
+Data accumulated over the course of this project is being assimilated into various publications on Sockeye Salmon culture and broodstock management.